borntofrappe/borntofrappe/playground/Sections/Index/README.md

 ## Date

-Follow the convention described by the [living standard](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-time-element) and specifically [the part on a valid month string](https://html.spec.whatwg.org/multipage/common-microsyntaxes.html#valid-month-string).
+Follow the convention described in the [living standard](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-time-element) and specifically [the part on a valid month string](https://html.spec.whatwg.org/multipage/common-microsyntaxes.html#valid-month-string).

-Use an array detailing the months to format the date in a more readable form: `2020-1-20` to `January 20, 2020`
+Use an array detailing the months to format the date in a more readable form: `2020-1-20` to `January 20, 2020`.
+Full month name, followed by the integer describing the day, followed by the four digit years.

 ## First article